anisdjaidja/WPF-3-Tier-SalesManager/README.md

 - We are supposed to move password handeling logic to the Data access layer or to the Logic layer, we chose to move it to Logic layer for demonstration purposes.

 ## Author : Anis Djaidja, IT, Software Engineer
-## Disclaimer : this project is for a test in mformatik company, not developed with production in mind
+## Disclaimer : this project is not developed with production in mind